Contact Us - Frequently Asked Questions

 No, please do not touch works of art.
 Dirt, moisture, and other contaminants present on hands can stain or corrode the surfaces of artworks.
 Some works are more fragile than they appear, and even simple touching can cause permanent damage.
 Help us protect works of art and preserve our common heritage for future generations.

-The Gallery’s principal duty is to keep its collections and the facilities that house them intact and in optimum condition for future generations.
-To carry out this responsibility, the Gallery maintains effective programs of security, environmental control, building maintenance, and conservation.
+Our principal duty is to keep its collections and the facilities that house them intact and in optimum condition for future generations.
+To carry out this responsibility, the National Gallery maintains effective programs of security, environmental control, building maintenance, and conservation.

 The security staff is present to ensure that art is kept safe for your enjoyment and that of future generations.

-Photography for personal use is permitted, except in special exhibitions and where specifically prohibited.
+Photography for personal use, including flash, is permitted, except in special exhibitions and where specifically prohibited.
 Monopods and tripods are not permitted.

-8) Is cell phone use allowed in the Gallery?
+8) Is cell phone use allowed in the National Gallery?

 Cellular phone use is allowed in the National Gallery of Art but we ask, in consideration of those around you, that you please not use audible functions of your cell phone or engage in a phone conversation while in the galleries.

-Yes, you may use your video recorder for personal use while in the Gallery.
+Yes, you may record video for personal use while at the National Gallery.
 We ask that for the enjoyment of the art by others, please do not use audio or speak aloud while using your video recorder.
 If you would like to video record for non-personal use, please contact the Press Office for information.

 11) How do I report an error in a wall label?